david-wei-01001/david-wei-01001.github.io/_posts/2024-01-27-advanced-images.md

 ## Introduction

 This blog records all the sentences I encountered compelling, powerful, knowledgable, thought-provoking, or led to meditation while I reading books.
-These are treasuries for you and for me.
+These are treasuries for you and me.
 Let's take a cup of coffee, sit down, clear our minds, and enjoy reading.

 <swiper-container keyboard="true" navigation="true" pagination="true" pagination-clickable="true" pagination-dynamic-bullets="true" rewind="true">